miranda-pikus/DustyDisk/docs/index.rst

 DustyDisk
 =======================

-Welcome to DustyDisk simple package to see where the dust would be trapped in a disk!
+Welcome to DustyDisk simple package to see where the dust would be trapped in a gaseous disk!
 You can also explore the drift velocity and density distribution of dust for different grain sizes.

 .. toctree::
    :maxdepth: 2